 mOBILE BROADBAND global trends

-Mobile broadband services introduced through data-oriented networks are currently experiencing significant growth, driven by number of factors such as increased capacity in networks,, a greater device performance and better service offering.
+Mobile broadband services introduced through data-oriented networks are currently experiencing significant growth, driven by number of factors such as increased capacity in networks, a greater device performance and better service offering.
+This Report considers licenced Mobile broadband systems and specifically Wi-Fi in public and private environment is not taken into account.

 An enhanced network environment: more capable networks

-The introduction of new, higher-bit rate mobile technologies (like High-Speed Packet Access, HSPA) from 2007 onwards has increased service bit-rates and improved reliability of mobile networks.
+The introduction of new, higher-bit rate mobile technologies (like High-Speed Packet Access, HSPA) from 2007 onwards has increased the service bit-rates and improved the reliability of mobile networks.
 This has led to better mobile broadband user experience facilitating e.g. the download of more internet pages in less time.
-The difference between user experience in mobile environment and fixed (cable) environment is not that significant anymore as mobile networks can offer high user bit-dates.
+The difference between user experience in mobile environment and fixed (cable) environment is becoming less significant as mobile networks can offer high user bit-dates.